Vyral/base-template/_posts/2018-08-14-keeping-your-conversation-values-high-systematically.md

 {% include youtube.html %}

 Today is part four of the real estate fundamentals series.
 This really is a sequential process where you need to stack these pieces up to build up to the more advanced topics later. &nbsp;Previously I spoke about the significance of clarity of goals, the importance of time blocking, and finally I debunked the myths about lead generation.
-For this segment, **I am talking about how to systematically keep the value of our conversations we have with clients high.**
+For this segment, **I am talking about how to systematically keep the value of the conversations we have with clients high.**

 I have timestamped the different sections of the video so that you can jump to the sections that are most interesting to you.